Bill Romanowski: Regular season

+Postseason

 Post-NFL career

 Romanowski co-authored an autobiography in 2005 titled Romo My Life on the Edge: Living Dreams and Slaying Dragons.
 The book became a New York Times best-selling book in 2005.
 It chronicles his childhood, college career, NFL career, living with post-concussion symptoms, nutrition, and recovery techniques used during his NFL playing career.

 He was featured on the cover of the Midway Games title Blitz: The League and adds his voice as Bruno Battaglia, a linebacker in the game who wears his 53.
 He also appears in NCAA Football Series indirectly as LB #53 for the 1984 Boston College Eagles.

 In 2006, he founded Nutrition53, a nutritional supplement company.
 He was also a minority owner of NASCAR's Swan Racing in 2013; Nutrition53 sponsored the team in 10 races that year.

+In 2024 Romanowski and his wife declared bankruptcy after being sued by the I.R.S. for more than $15 million in unpaid back taxes.

 Football

 In 2008, Romanowski was the defensive coordinator for the Piedmont High School (California) Highlanders Freshman Football team, where his son played.

 In January 2009, Romanowski threw his name into the search for Mike Shanahan's replacement as the head coach of the Denver Broncos.
 Romanowski sent a 30-page PowerPoint presentation to team owner Pat Bowlen, but was not considered for the job.
 The job was ultimately given to Josh McDaniels.